siddh34/MCQs/Insem2/EAI.md

 # EAI

+* No CIE was conducted for EAI

+* Soul purpose here is **practice**

 ## Unit 1

-Q1.
+> Q1.
 Which design allows the reuse of the software and the hardware components?

     A.Memory Design
     B.Input design